cacttus/Image_Crypt/README.md

 # Image Dicer

-Turn an image into a cubist montage of an size.
+Hash an image into a cubist montage.
 This is also reversible.

-Neat visual effect and it also works as a crude image crypto tool.
+Neat visual effect and it works as a crude image crypto tool.

 ![Preview](./preview.png)